 "The thing that causes me to turn the machine off is the $4.50 a gallon diesel cost," Ure said.
 "I just can't afford it.
 But every once in a while I'll slip up and leave the tractor idling.
 So I just can't support it.
 It would have to be a very, very loose ordinance."

 Hanrahan pointed out that the ordinance can only be enforced on private property that's open to the general public, and that farm vehicles are exempt.
-He said it's a very relaxed law that is primarily for educational purposes and acknowledged that it would be difficult to enforce.

 "Currently people in Park City just send an e-mail or call about a vehicle idling," Hanrahan said.
 "The officer then sends out a warning.
 After three such warnings, they issue a citation.
 I don't know if that's the best way to do it but we need some creative solutions on how to enforce it."